Seattle / Bellevue's Choice for Personalized, Natural Rhinoplasty Results

 Procedure of Your New Nose

+After your initial phone call, we will have a consultation with you to discuss the rhinoplasty procedure and how it can be tailored for you.
+Through the morphing process, we will ask you what you would like to see get done.
 Morphing allows us to change your picture and give you a glimpse of what your new nose can look like.
 The consultation is a great time to discuss your desires and preferences.
 We will then decide on when you would like to schedule your rhinoplasty surgery.

 We will set up a preparation appointment two weeks prior to your actual surgery.
 This allows us to go through your morphed pictures and what you have decided to get done.
 We do a full assessment of your health in detail.
 During this two-week period, we may obtain a medical risk assessment from your primary care doctor and get extra tests done to make sure you're ready for your rhinoplasty.

 On the day of your procedure, we will go through everything again to ensure your desires are being met.
 Our nurse and anesthesia team will prepare you for the surgery.
 We will give you all of our contact information in case you need to get a hold of us later.
-You will have an appointment six days after your surgery when we will take out your sutures and splint.
+You will have an appointment six days after your surgery, when we will take out your sutures and splint.

 Benefits of Rhinoplasty

-Why hide behind your nose or feel self-conscious about your appearance when you can have these same positive changes as other people have seen through a procedure.
+Why hide behind your nose or feel self-conscious about your appearance when you can have these same positive changes as other people have seen through a procedure?
 Rhinoplasty can make small but significant changes and have a major impact on your looks.
-Research shows the benefits of beauty are obvious from the way your parents treat you to making a difference as a world leader.
+Research shows the benefits of beauty are obvious, from the way your parents treat you to making a difference as a world leader.
+Changing your nose can be one thing that can dramatically change your looks for the better.
+Dr. Young discovered an award-winning theory on beauty, understanding the impact of beauty in our lives.

-Rhinoplasty is the most complicated procedure for a facial plastic surgeon and the reason Dr. Young spends a lot of time discussing the surgery with his patients.
+According to Dr. Young, our appreciation for beauty is connected to our desire for good things to happen in our lives.
+Rhinoplasty is the most complicated procedure for a facial plastic surgeon, and the reason Dr. Young spends a lot of time discussing the surgery with his patients.
 He wants the best results for you.
-There will be at least three meetings about your rhinoplasty procedure prior to surgery: the initial consultation, a pre-procedure appointment and on the day of your procedure when we will spend up to an hour going over all of the details.
+There will be at least three meetings about your rhinoplasty procedure prior to surgery: the initial consultation, a pre-procedure appointment, and on the day of your procedure, when we will spend up to an hour going over all of the details.

 Computer Morphing

-Rhinoplasty is not a magical thing but we will do everything we can to get you the results that will be as close to the morphed picture as possible.
+Much of the time will be spent with our computer morphing program that morphs your pictures to get a sense of what you want.
+This is vitally important.
+In order to give you the best results, we need to understand all of your desires and preferences regarding the appearance of your ideal nose.
+Rhinoplasty is not a magical thing, but we will do everything we can to get you the results that will be as close to the morphed picture as possible.
 Computer morphing can be difficult, especially if your nose is significantly different from what you want in your ideal nose.
 Bringing in pictures of other people whose noses you like can help us make your surgery a success.
+We use a program called United Imaging, which morphs pictures of your nose to any form.
+These images help Dr. Young during the procedure.
+He actually brings the pictures into the procedure room and uses them to achieve the best results.

 At Aesthetic Facial Plastic Surgery, we believe in quality, not quantity.
-We want the best results for you and we will take the time to do your rhinoplasty procedure and achieve your goal.
+We want the best results for you, and we will take the time to do your rhinoplasty procedure and achieve your goal.
 Instead of doing up to four rhinoplasties in one day, we concentrate on just one surgery on most days.
+Dr. Young has published multiple chapters in major textbooks and peer-reviewed scientific journal articles on facial plastic surgery.
+Here, he shares some of the many topics on rhinoplasty.

-Open Vs Closed Approach
+Open vs Closed Approach

 Why do people use the open approach versus a closed approach?
 The open approach allows Dr. Young to view the structures under the skin.
 This incredible view of the structures lets him know what effects are being done to the nasal anatomy.